-102-21 Stakeholder dialogue regarding ESG issues
+102-21 Stakeholder dialogue regarding ESG topics

 NWB Bank regularly communicates with its stakeholders to find out what is going on in the public domain in which our clients operate, and in the banking arena relevant to the bank itself.
 All individuals and organisations that the bank works with, or that attach importance to the social role NWB Bank fulfils as a promotional bank, are considered major stakeholders.
 In any event, the bank regards its shareholders, clients, investors, employees, the government and supervisory authorities as stakeholders.
 The Secretary to the Managing Board is responsible for coordinating contact with all those groups of stakeholders.
+This information is used in the plot material topics.